ConnorJamesLow/icc-heroku/README.md

 To add a user on your local instance, start `mongo` and run `db.users.save({ name: "user1" });`.

-To access the remote mongo database and add a user, you need to run `mongo <connection_string>` in your local terminal.
+To access the remote mongo database and add a user to your heroku app, you need to run `mongo <connection_string>` in your local terminal.

 Get your connection string by running `heroku addons:open mongolab` and following the instructions under **To connect using the mongo shell**.
 To get your username and password, open your application's settings on the [heroku dashboard](https://heroku.com/) and inspect the **Config Vars**.
 The credentials are found separated by a colon *(username:password)* in the connection string provided in the *MONGO_URI* variable.